temin/gRSShopper/README.md

   a2enmod cgid rewrite
   ```

-In the end, don't forget to restart Apache service `systemctl restare apache2`.
+In the end, don't forget to restart Apache service `systemctl restart apache2`.

 ### gRSShopper code